Jax (Mortal Kombat): Other media

 As in the games, Jax often appears in alternate Mortal Kombat media as one of thunder god Raiden's warriors chosen to defend Earthrealm from Outworld forces.
 He is briefly seen in the 1995 film Mortal Kombat where he and Sonya are pursuing Kano.
 He was played by Gregory McKinney, while his name was misspelled as "Jaxx" in the closing credits.
-Jax was among many characters recast for the 1997 sequel Mortal Kombat Annihilation, in which he was played by former American Gladiators actor Lynn "Red" Williams.
+Jax was among many characters recast for the 1997 sequel Mortal Kombat Annihilation, in which he was played by former American Gladiators actor Lynn "Red" Williams; in this film, Jax played a larger role as Sonya's partner and one of Earthrealm's chosen warriors.
 Mehcad Brooks played the character in the 2021 reboot film Mortal Kombat.
+Brooks reprises his role in the sequel.

 Jax was a featured character in the 1996 animated series Mortal Kombat: Defenders of the Realm, in which he was depicted as cool-minded and regularly in an amiable mood.
 He was voiced by Dorian Harewood.

 In Kevin Tancharoen's 2010 short film Mortal Kombat: Rebirth, Michael Jai White played Jax as a police detective in the fictional location of Deacon City, and reprised the role for the first two episodes of Tancharoen's 2011 Mortal Kombat: Legacy web series.
 White said in a 2011 interview with MTV that he was originally to play Jax in the first Mortal Kombat film, but he turned it down in order to star in HBO's 1995 Mike Tyson biopic.
 He was again cast as Jax in Annihilation before ultimately dropping out upon being cast in the title role of Spawn.

 Ike Amadi voiced the character in the 2020 animated film Mortal Kombat Legends: Scorpion's Revenge and the 2021 sequel Mortal Kombat Legends: Battle of the Realms.

 Jax is a featured character in the 1994 Midway-produced Mortal Kombat II comic book that was written and illustrated by series co-creator John Tobias, which introduces the game's new characters and is used to set up the events leading to the second tournament.
 He makes a single-panel appearance in the special-edition Mortal Kombat 4 comic packaged with the 1998 PC release of the game, contacting Sonya by radio as she pursues Black Dragon member Jarek.

 In Malibu Comics' Mortal Kombat comic series, Jax first appears in the September–November 1994 "Goro: Prince of Pain" three-issue miniseries, which featured MKII characters and tied into the 1994 "Blood & Thunder" six-issue story arc that covered the tournament from the first game.
 In the miniseries U.S. Special Forces, released in two parts in January and February 1995, he and Sonya work to capture an original Black Dragon character named Rojack.
 Jax then featured in the six-part "Battlewave" miniseries that year, where he is brutally attacked by Goro and left in a coma, but awakens to fight off an assassination attempt and joins Cage on a mission in Outworld, where the Earthrealm heroes succeed in breaking up a wedding between a brainwashed Sonya and Shao Kahn.